caljoseph/stridestories/README.md

     The leaderboard uses the same logic as the blog without segregating based on user.
 I can't really impliment the weekly mileage leader yet without having a better way to test and think about users but swapping out for my get runs endpoint was also quick and easy.
 ### Third Party API call
     I tacked on an api call to the quotable random quote endpoint and stuck that in my about page.

+## Login Deliverable:
+### New user registration
+    I revamped my login screen to be all pretty.
+Now you can register with a dedicated button, with input validation on the front end and storing in my database with my backend.
+### Existing user authentication
+    There's a check for valid credentials at login with a callout.
+Once a user has registered that can use that username and password to access their specific blog and create new runs.
+Then the username is stored in local storage and the user gets a cookie with their authtoken as well.
+### Stores/receives application data/credentials in MongoDB
+    I have my users table and my runs table.
+Where one of the fields for each run is the associated user.
+I followed the example of Simon and used the same basic design for my database.
+### Restricts application functionality based upon authentication
+    Two parts to this one.
+Visitors who aren't logged in can only see the leaderboard and about pages, but onced registered and logged in, users can see their blog and post to it.
+Note that the blogs are segmented per user.